ZSShen/MeltingPot/README.md

 <img src="https://raw.githubusercontent.com/ZSShen/BinaryCluster-YaraGenerator/master/res/picture/EngineIntro.png" width="650px" height="550px" />

 ###Introduction
-This engine correlates files by examining the similar byte sequences shared among them.
+This tool correlates files by examining the similar byte sequences shared among them.
 To summarize the result, the engine produces a set of [YARA] formatted patterns each of
 which represents the common features extracted from a certain file group.
 Essentially,
-such patterns can be directly applied by YARA engine.
+such patterns can be directly applied by YARA scan engine.

+In general, the tool is composed of the main engine and the supporting plugins.
+Their
+interaction is briefly illustrated here:
++ The engine first loads the user specified configuration to determine the workflow.
++ It then applies the `file slicing plugin` to divide each input file into smaller
+pieces of biniries each of which is called slice.
++ It then correlats the slices by examining their binary similarity with the help of
+`similarity comparison plugin`.
++ At this stage, the engine acquire the slice groups.
+It then extracts a set of byte
+sequences from each group.
+Such sequences are small (only tens of bytes) and
+should contain less dummy information.
++ Finally, the engine formats the sequences with `pattern formating plugin` to output
+the patterns which can be used to scan the corresponding file type.

 ###Installation
 ####***Basic***
 First of all, we need to prepare the following utilities: